-There are many reasons why people choose to downsize.
+There are many reasons why people are choosing downsizing.
 It may have been prompted by a big change in your life, or perhaps you need a home that’s a little easier to manage.
 Either way, moving is a major life event that causes a lot of upheavals.

 If you’re in the process of moving to a smaller place, you’ll no doubt have some thoughts and questions about how to make it work.
 Don’t worry.
 Here are a few tips to help make your moving process a little easier.